Amey-Thakur/ARTIFICIAL-INTELLIGENCE-AND-SOFT-COMPUTING-AND-ARTIFICIAL-INTELLIGENCE-AND-SOFT-COMPUTING-LAB/README.md

 These materials may serve as curriculum references, lab examples, or supplementary teaching resources.
 Attribution is appreciated when utilizing content.

 **For Researchers**
-The documentation and organization may provide insights into academic resource curation and educational content structuring.
+The documentation and organization may provide insights into academic resource curation and educational content structuring for Artificial Intelligence and Soft Computing courses.

 ---